 Join well known Somerset artist Alison Jacobs for an enjoyable artistic weekend combining outdoor walking and sketching with studio time to explore technique and develop your work.
 Whatever your existing skill level you’ll be welcome on this course to stimulate your creativity and hone your artistic practice

-This course centres upon using the great outdoors for inspiration – Halsway Manor is set in the Quantock Hills area of outstanding natural beauty (AONB), with views to Exmoor and the Jurassic coast at Watchet close by – so pack your walking boots and outdoor clothing for all weather conditions, along with sketch books, pencils, watercolours and any other art materials you wish to use.
+This course centres upon using the great outdoors for inspiration – Halsway Manor is set in the Quantock Hills area of outstanding natural beauty (AONB), with views to Exmoor and the Jurassic coast at Watchet close by – so pack your walking boots, sunscreen, and outdoor clothing for all weather conditions, along with sketch books, pencils, watercolours and any other art materials you wish to use.

 Who’s is it For?

 All artistic abilities are welcome.
 Whether you are new to art and creativity or experienced and needing some additional inspiration and encouragement.
 This course will meet you at your own level.

 A reasonable level of fitness will be required as hill-walking is an integral part of the course.
 Even short walks may include steep ascents and descents, and rough terrain.
 That said, we’ll be walking at an easy pace to suit the group, and taking time to absorb our surroundings (and get our breath back!) and to sketch.

 Alison Jacobs is an artist from Somerset who lives and works in the countryside exploring the rural landscape and environment which influences her.
 She is also a popular and engaging teacher, with a creative and supportive approach that focuses upon helping each individual student develop their talents.

 Alison first became known as a photorealistic painter of farm animals.
 The animals were painted on canvas removed from the landscape to echo our own disassociation from food production and working animals.